CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 9. Select Apply and OK.

-10. Select the green Run triangle.
+10. To run your web application, click the green triangle.

 11. A test browser should run with Hello World.